NativeStack-zm/NavtiveStackZM/README.md

 - 👋 Hi, we are @RentASpace, a team of developers with a common goal.
-- 👀 We are interested in Developing software solutions that make life a whole lot easier
+- 👀 We are interested in developing software solutions that make life a whole lot easier
 <!-- - 💞️ we are looking to collaborate on ... -->
 - 📫 How to reach us @RentASpace